core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.

 broker:
-: A CoAP server that hosts one or more topic collections with their topics, and also topic-data resources.
+: A CoAP server that hosts one or more topic collections with their topics, and typically, also topic-data resources.
 The broker is responsible for the store-and-forward of state update representations, for the topics for which it hosts the corresponding topic-data resources.
 The broker is also responsible for handling the topic lifecycle as defined in {{topic-lifecycle}}.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.

 ## CoAP Publish-Subscribe Architecture

 {{fig-arch}} shows a simple publish-subscribe architecture over CoAP.

-Topics are created by the broker, but the initial configuration can be proposed by a client (e.g., a publisher or a dedicated administrator) over the RESTful interface of a corresponding topic resource hosted by the broker.
+The broker can create its hosted topics and set their initial configurations.
+Alternatively, topics can be created together with their initial configuration by a client (e.g., a publisher or a dedicated administrator), over the RESTful interface of the topic collection resource hosted by the broker.

+The broker is responsible for the store-and-forward of state update representations between CoAP clients.
 Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which may be hosted by the broker.
 Subscribers to a topic are notified of new publications by using Observe {{RFC7641}} on the corresponding topic-data resource.

-The broker is responsible for the store-and-forward of state update representations between CoAP clients.
-Subscribers observing a resource will receive notifications, the delivery of which is done on a best-effort basis.

 ~~~~ aasvg
      CoAP                      CoAP                 CoAP